 Every July, the Virginia General Assembly enacts new rules that impact daily living within the Commonwealth of Virginia.
 The General Assembly rolled out new laws on July 1, 2017.
 Here’s a good summary by a local news outlet that provides access to the General Assembly’s link to the original statutes.

-Of course, as new laws are enacted, how they are interpreted by the courts is not always so clear, as language drafted doesn’t always produce intended results.
-(And, frankly, that's oftentimes because the intention of the new laws isn’t so clear to begin with!)
+As new laws are enacted, how they are interpreted by the courts is not always so clear, as language drafted doesn’t always produce intended results.
+(And, frankly, that's often because the intention of the new laws isn’t so clear, to begin with!)

 3. DUI Consent Law.
-After a recent ruling from the U.S. Supreme Court, the General Assembly has tweaked its “Implied Consent” laws which require people to take breath/blood tests at the police station (or hospital) after being arrested for DUI.
-Having read the statutes a couple of times, it appears that regarding being charged with “unreasonable refusal,” the only substantive change is that a second offense within 10 years is now elevated to a Class I Misdemeanor.
+After a recent ruling by the U.S. Supreme Court, the General Assembly has tweaked its “Implied Consent” laws which require people to take breath/blood tests at the police station (or hospital) after being arrested for DUI.
+Having read the statutes a couple of times, it appears that regarding being charged with “unreasonable refusal,” the only substantive change is that the second offense within ten years is now elevated to a Class I Misdemeanor.
 The law also prioritizes requests for search warrants to draw blood over other matters.
 This one will need to be evaluated further.

 5. Unpaid Court Fines.
 The new laws create a greater grace period for unpaid court costs and fines.

 6. Education Law and Bullying.
 School Boards now must require principles to notify parents of bullying allegations within five school days of the alleged bullying.

 7. Traffic Stops.
 Drivers’ Ed programs will now educate student drivers on stop procedures.

 8. Traffic Law.
 Drivers will now be fined $100 for driving too slowly when not in the right lane.
 (It should be noted that this also expands law enforcement’s ability to stop vehicles).